 5. Go half and half

-Can’t decide between paint, wallpaper or wood panelling?
-We hear you – but it’s not a choice you have to make if you opt for all three!
+Can't decide between paint, wallpaper or wood panelling for your bathroom wall ideas?
+We hear you – but it's not a choice you have to make if you opt for all three!
 Adding painted wall panelling to half your wall and wallpaper to the rest gives you the opportunity to flex your creative skills and choose colours and patterns that complement each other.

 This deliciously dark scheme is kept from feeling dull by the vibrant wallpaper, with green flowers on a crisp white background, along with glossy gold fittings that spark an element of light in the room.
-While the wall incorporates many features – from the mirror and wall lights, to the cabinet, panelling and wallpaper – they all sit in harmony together, creating a cohesive yet eye-catching scheme.
-See here for more bathroom cabinet ideas.
+While the wall incorporates many features – from the mirror and wall lights, to the bathroom cabinets, panelling and wallpaper – they all sit in harmony together, creating a cohesive yet eye-catching scheme.

 6. Bring walls back to brick